Audi MMI album art

 Once you start bliss and visit the Albums page, click settings:

-Enter the location of your Audi's music library (this may be direct to the SD card you insert into your car) and click Add and change cover art.
+Enter the location of your Audi's music library (this may be direct to the SD card you insert into your car) and under Cover art click the ON/OFF button to enable the cover art rule.
 You get the cover art settings:

 We can now set the Audi MMI album art rules as laid out above.
 Change Maximum size to be Large (500x500), Maximum size (KB) to be 256KB and finally check Enforce singular embedded art.